MOBZystems Home

 • A new installation procedure that supports Windows Vista

-• Support for Visual Studio 2010 (with continued support for VS 2008 and 2005)
+• Support for Visual Studio 2010 and 2012 (with continued support for VS 2008 and 2005)

 • Improved ease of use: QuickCodes are now expanded when the Tab key is pressed